mkistler/azure-api-style-guide/docs/azure-ruleset.md

 Responses for status codes 202 and 204 should have no response body.

+### az-unique-param-names

+All parameter names for an operation -- including parameters defined at the path level -- should be case-insensitive unique.

 ### az-version-convention

 API version (`info.version`) should be a date in YYYY-MM-DD format, optionally suffixed with '-preview'.